 These guidelines address the translocation of all waterbird species as identified in Annex II of the AEWA Action Plan.
-Annex II covers a diverse range of waterbirds from 28 families and as such it should be recognised than these guidelines may require further adaptation in the case of individual species and situations.
-Nevertheless, the fundamental requirements for effective translocation projects are often the same regardless of the target species and as such these guidelines may also be of use to projects targeting non-waterbird species.
+Annex II covers a diverse range of waterbirds from 28 families and, as such, it should be recognised that these guidelines may require further adaptation in the case of individual species and situations.
+Nevertheless, the fundamental requirements for effective translocation projects are often the same regardless of the target species and therefore these guidelines may also be of use to projects targeting non-waterbird species.

-Translocation projects can have a wide range of objectives, including for example the supplementation of game stock.
-This document focuses on translocations for conservation purposes and as such is aimed at those considering translocating waterbirds for the purposes of re-establishing or reinforcing a species in its historic range and therefore improving its conservation status.
+Translocation projects can have a wide range of objectives, including, for example, the supplementation of game stock.
+This document focuses on translocations for conservation purposes and is, as such, aimed at those considering translocating waterbirds for the purposes of re-establishing or reinforcing a species in its historic range and thus improving its conservation status.
 It is based on current IUCN guidance - both the IUCN Guidelines for Re-introductions (IUCN 1998) and taxa specific guidance documents, in particular WPA & IUCN-SSC RSG (2009) and Beck et al. (2007) - and scientific literature and expert opinion.